a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/04. DOM Introduction/README.txt

 Write a JS function that reads two numbers from input fields in a web page and puts their sum in another field when the user clicks on a button.

+04. Show More
+Write a JS function that expands a hidden section of text when a link is clicked.
+The link should disappear as the rest of the text shows up.